 According to the U.S. Department of Homeland Security, a customs broker is defined as “…private individuals, partnerships, associations or corporations licensed, regulated and empowered by U.S. Customs and Border Protection (CBP) to assist importers and exporters in meeting Federal requirements governing imports and exports.
 Brokers submit necessary information and appropriate payments to CBP on behalf of their clients and charge them a fee for this service.”

-Custom brokers may be employed by or affiliated with freight forwarders, but may be independent businesses or may be employed by shipping lines, importers, exporters, trade authorities and customs brokerage firms.
+Custom brokers can be employed by or affiliated with freight forwarders.
+They can also be independent businesses or employed by shipping lines, importers, exporters, trade authorities and customs brokerage firms.

 You can easily find the names and contact details of customs brokers who are licensed by CBP by choosing the relevant port from the CPS’s Locate a Port of Entry website and checking the ‘Brokers’ link for that particular port.